 Fabulous iron beast at the Forbidden City, Beijng, China, 1989-1993.

 Sculpture of a horse trampling a barbarian, Western Han dynasty (206 BC - 9 AD), at the Tomb of Huo Qubing, Maoling Museum, Xingping, Shaanxi province, China, 1981.

 The photographic archive has provided us with visual and textual information of sculptures in China.
 In addition, the family of Ann Paludan has generously shared an audio recording of Ann talking about her interests and life experiences.
-Ann was interviewed for nearly 15 hours about her life and work between October 2012 to January 2013.
+Ann was interviewed by her friend and neighbour Eric Griffiths for nearly 15 hours about her life and work between October 2012 to January 2013.
 This podcast has distilled these recordings into 45 minutes of linked segments which showcase key moments in her life that inspired and drove her in the field of historical sculptures in China.